How to find the right stock for day trading in NSE and BSE and how you should go about day trading as a whole in India.

 Why not trade in fundamentally sound stocks?

 However, I avoid taking a long position on a day if the stock is taking such a beating.
 The entry will be more on a breakout above certain levels or even in the leg up after the formation of W.

 Stocks like L&T, Infosys will be in my both the lists.

-If you want to be building your list of stocks for day trading here is 5 point strategy.
+If you want to be building your list of stocks for day trading, here is 5 point strategy.

 - Price: Penny stocks under Rs 20 and stocks above Rs 1250 has never been good for day trading.
-I would have loved to short penny stocks but then I prefer trading only in the cash market and so long positions don’t work for me in those stocks.
+I would have loved to short penny stocks, but then I prefer trading only in the cash market, and so long positions don’t work for me in those stocks.

-- Earnings calendar: You can always get the earnings day for the stock in advance and though I prefer runup to the news pattern, it is also good to use the earnings to trade in the given stock.
+- Earnings Calendar: You can always get the earnings day for the stock in advance, and though I prefer runup to the news pattern, it is also good to use the earnings to trade in the given stock.

 How to Day Trade?